 Packets are output in order of packet ID from lowest ID to highest ID and all packets that are output in one sequence have their data matched to the same time of validity.
-The time of validity can be found in either the 11.4.1 System State Packet, the 11.4.2 Unix Time Packet or the 11.4.3 Formatted Time Packet.
+The time of validity can be found in either the 11.4.2 Unix Time Packet or the 11.4.3 Formatted Time Packet.
 For example if the 11.4.2 Unix Time Packet, 11.4.4 Status Packet and 11.4.15 NED Velocity Packet packet were all set to output at 10 Hz, at each 0.1 second period the three packets would output consecutively by order of packet ID with all data synchronised between them and the 11.4.2 Unix Time Packet providing the time of validity for the other two packets.